 The drive through the Gorge offers travelers plenty of places to stop for meals, gas, and snacks.
 However, once past Sandy, Oregon and east of Mt.
 Hood, there are fewer places to stop.

 Warm Springs and Redmond are two places along the way where travelers can refuel, but the drive predominantly traverses forests before transitioning to a desert landscape.
 Travelers should plan to have a full tank of gas and all desired road trip snacks before setting off toward Bend.

 If you need to rent a car for this trip, you can check out Rentalcars.com to find deals across major suppliers.
 Alternatively, browse Outdoorsy for RV or campervan rentals if this drive is part of a long road trip such as from Portland to Crater Lake or even all the way to San Francisco!

 A Portland to Bend road trip is about 160 miles and takes just over three hours, depending on traffic.
 Highway 26 transitions into a two-lane highway near Mt.
 Hood and offers few passing lanes.

 The amount of time it takes to reach Bend will also vary based on how many stops are made along the way.
 Travelers can expect to run into traffic in Redmond, near Mt.
 Hood, and as they approach Bend.

-Those traveling in winter should carry tire chains to safely traverse the pass near Mt.
+Those traveling in Oregon during winter should carry tire chains to safely traverse the pass near Mt.
 Hood.
 They should also anticipate a longer drive time during the colder months as the highways are more slippery.
 Much of the drive from Portland to Bend will be covered in snow, but the main highways are usually well-groomed.